coschain/wasm-compiler/contracts/cosnft/README.md

 - `symbol` is the family to which the token belongs.
 - `token_id` is the token ID.

-Once the transfer successfully completed, we can observe the ownership change of `MYNFT:TOKEN1`,
+Once the transfer completed, we can observe the ownership change of `MYNFT:TOKEN1`,

 ```
 > table contentos cosnft holdings global_id \"MYNFT:TOKEN1\" 1